TrylleLeif/DMUU/README.md

 # DMUU
 Decision-making under uncertainty

+The relevant code is in the folders named after the task.
+For the execution of the code see ```master.ipynb```

 # To start using the project, make venv as such:
 ## for mac
 to make venv: